The concept of “face” (mianzi) is a cornerstone of Chinese culture, deeply embedded in social interactions, relationships, and decision-making.

 Pay attention to non-verbal cues such as body language, tone of voice, and facial expressions.

-These can provide important context and help you gauge the other person’s feelings and reactions.
+These subtle signals can provide important context and help you navigate sensitive situations.

 4. Avoid Public Criticism

-Refrain from criticizing or reprimanding others in public.
+Refrain from criticizing or reprimanding others in public, as this can cause significant loss of face.

 5. Show Appreciation and Gratitude

-Express appreciation and gratitude for others’ efforts and contributions.
+Expressing gratitude for others’ efforts and contributions can enhance their mianzi.

 6. Be Generous with Compliments

-Complimenting others on their achievements and qualities can help build goodwill and enhance their face.
+Complimenting others on their achievements or qualities can help build goodwill and strengthen relationships.

 Be sincere and specific in your praise.